-From the Inside
+From the inside

-Career Development at Criteo: The Upsides of Mentoring
+Career Development at Criteo: A Mentor's Tale

 We stay behind the scenes of the mentee-mentor relationship a little longer, learning about Julien's experience since he started mentoring Sebastien.